d-wiltshire/bikesharing/README.md

 ## Summary

-The results show that the majority of users are subscribers and male, and the highest use periods are on weekdays during morning and evening rush hours.
+The results show that the majority of NYC users in August 2019 were subscribers and male, and the highest use periods were on weekdays during morning and evening rush hours.
 This suggests that the majority of users in NYC are not tourists but residents who rely on Citibike for a daily commute.
-Therefore, in order to determine whether a similar bikesharing model would work well for a city like Des Moines, additional information regarding tourism dollars would be less helpful than information like 1) the population density of Des Moines and proximity between residential areas and commercial areas, 2) a map of Des Moines indicating which streets have bike lanes or where bikes are permitted on sidewalks
+Therefore, in order to determine whether a similar bikesharing model would work well for a city like Des Moines, additional information regarding tourism dollars would be less helpful than information like 1) the population density of Des Moines and proximity between residential areas and commercial areas, 2) a map of Des Moines indicating which streets have bike lanes or where bikes are permitted on sidewalks, or 3) the types of industries in Des Moines and whether places of employment tend to be located in the downtown area.

 ### Additional suggestions for future visualizations

-Provide a high-level summary of the results and two additional visualizations that you would perform with the given dataset.
+We could use the current dataset to create additional helpful visualizations to assist our investors:

 * first
 * second

-The dataset used for this exercise contained information only regarding Citibike in NYC.
-However, much of the information important to investors would have to do with Des Moines itself as a market for rental bikes.
-For example, it would be helpful to provide visualizations regarding:

-* A map showing population density of Des Moines vs. NYC, especially relative to the places frequented by tourists
-* Percentages of NYC bikes rented by tourists vs. residents
-* Information regarding tourism revenue in NYC compared with Des Moines
-* A map of Des Moines indicating which streets have bike lanes or where bikes are permitted on sidewalks